jovansgit/Hourly-Energy-Consumption/README.md

 * Can we identify any trends in energy consumption?

 ### <a name="DescriptionOfSourceData"></a> Description of our Source Data
 We are using a data set from Kaggle which contains Date Time and Mega Watts of energy consumed to seed our database.
 This data set spans from 2004-2018.
-For data after 2018, we are using the EIA API.
+The original source for the energy consumption data is from the EIA.gov open data API, which has more recent readings of the data.
+For data after 2018, we are using the EIA.gov API.
 We will also use population and regional temperature data gathered from Visual Crossings and Open Weather API's.

 ### <a name="Approach"></a> Approach:
+We're going to pull the data in a CSV format into a database table.
+Later append the API sourced additional consumption readings.

 ## <a name="Database"></a> Database